A Guy’s Guide To First Date Do’s and Don’ts

 How did she find out?
 Because he came back to the table and told her about it.
 She left pretty quickly after that.

 The best dates are when both parties are relaxed and not caught up in trying to project a certain image.
 There’s nothing worse than listening as a date steers a conversation to make some impressive sounding point:

-I’d rather hear that you stood in line at midnight with a bunch of twelve year-olds for the final Harry Potter book, just marathoned Archer on Netflix or how you went through a “swing dancing” phase in college.
+I’d rather hear that you stood in line at midnight with a bunch of twelve year-olds for the final Harry Potter book, just marathoned The Lincoln Lawyer on Netflix, or about your swing dancing phase in college.

 Don’t make promises you can’t keep

 Even if you really see it going somewhere with a girl, I caution restraint, because vague assurances are only confusing.

 If you don’t like her that much, don’t get her hopes up that you are going to ask her out again, or that you’ll do something soon.

 The guy who took me to the silent beer bar literally planned our next four dates while we sat at the table: “We’ll go to this on our second date, we’ll do that on our third…”

 I was brand new to dating in my twenties so couldn’t smell the B.S. emanating from his IPA.
 I never heard from him again.